zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 Definition of permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to that the entity type `CWPermission` from the standard library
+The entity type `CWPermission` from the standard library
-allow to build very complex and dynamic security architecture.
+allows to build very complex and dynamic security architectures.
 The schema of
 this entity type is as follow : ::

     class CWPermission(MetaEntityType):
-	"""entity type that may be used to construct some advanced security configuration
+	"""entity type that may be used to construct some advanced security configuration"""
-	"""
 	name = String(required=True, indexed=True, internationalizable=True, maxsize=100)
 	require_group = SubjectRelation('CWGroup', cardinality='+*',
 					description=_('groups to which the permission is granted'))